Military personnel and serious outdoorsman know that the time to acquire and prepare gear is long before setting out on a hike or mission.

 Nylon watch bands are not created equally and the quality can vary greatly.
 These are bands that are typically very inexpensive but they do have a few pros, one being that single piece loop designs are very protective of accidental slippages.

-Rubber watch bands, similarly to plastic, are incredibly water resistant and very comfortable to wear as they are among the softest watch bands available.
+Rubber watch bands, similar to plastic, are incredibly water-resistant and very comfortable to wear as they are among the softest watch bands available.
 These are best used on sport watches and activity trackers.
 Rubber bands are widely known as the cheapest option for durability.

 Size Does Matter

 I always encourage buying from Amazon as its the easiest way to compare prices, features, find the best deals and return defective items, however, watches should be treated similarly to clothes.
 The watch size, the band size, how it fits you, how it feels, how its materials interact with your skin, etc all play major factors in your watch wearing experience.
 The watch won’t do you much good if it easily slips off or is so uncomfortable that you choose not to wear it.

 My recommendation would be to go and try on different watches in a physical store and then find you a good deal on Amazon on a watch that you know you’ll enjoy.